uzishah/VendorHive-2/vendorhive/README.md

 - Backend server on port 4000
 - Frontend development server on port 3000

+### CORS Configuration

+The application uses CORS for communication between frontend and backend:

+- Frontend makes direct HTTP requests to `http://localhost:4000/api/*`
+- Backend has CORS configured to accept requests from the frontend domain
+- Authentication tokens are passed in the Authorization header
+- Cookies are supported with `credentials: 'include'`

+This setup allows for true separation of concerns, with frontend and backend operating as independent services.

 ### Running Individual Components

 To run only the frontend: